AUSTRALIAN CRIMINAL HISTORY CHECK

 The personal information contained in the identity documents you provide will be used to conduct a nationally coordinated criminal history check.

-Category of ID ID type
+Category of ID | ID type |

-A photograph of yourself holding a piece of paper with your name, signature, and today’s date written on it.
+A photograph of yourself holding a piece of paper with your name, signature, and today’s date written on it. | Guideline Criteria:

 Commencement Document

-IMPORTANT: Documents that are not on the list, cannot be accepted.
+Choose at least 1 document from this list.
+IMPORTANT: Documents that are not on the list, cannot be accepted. |

 Primary Documents

-IMPORTANT: Documents that are not on the list, cannot be accepted.
+Choose at least 1 document from this list.
+IMPORTANT: Documents that are not on the list, cannot be accepted. |

 Secondary Documents